 If you’re in a bar or club, even a small one, there’s a good chance that a lot of this equipment will be provided for you.
 You may only be required to bring a laptop, if you’re going digital, or a pair of turntable cartridges, if you’re going the vinyl route.

-Below, please take a moment to view some of the best selling DJ equipment currently on sale at Amazon:
+Below, please take a moment to view some of the best selling vinyl record players currently on sale at Amazon: